-Our New System for Client and Caregiver Safety
+Our Approach to Client and Caregiver Safety

-Additional Safeguards to Support Safety
+Additional Safeguards to Support Clients and Care Pros

-- If a Care Pro reports flu-like symptoms, we immediately restaff their visits and notify the client’s family.
+- If a Care Pro reports symptoms, we immediately restaff their visits and notify the client’s family.

 - Our trained support team is available 24/7 to handle any urgent client situations.

 Pre-Visit Check and Safety Tools for Care Pros

 - Prior to every visit, Care Pros are required to pass a pre-visit check.

 - Care Pros receive ongoing support, information, and reminders to verify they are following our protocols and universal infection control standards.

 - We’re ensuring that all Care Pros have supplies such as thermometers and paying for flu shots if they need one.

 - Care Pros are trained by video on the proper use of personal protective equipment (PPE).